Engee documentation

 Noisy signal

-In a real-world scenario, a measured signal often includes both a useful component and random noise, which makes it impossible to unambiguously distinguish between the harmonic components.
-Using the Fourier transform can help cut off the random component and leave only the systematic, oscillatory process.
+In a real-world scenario, the measured signal often includes both a useful component and random noise, which makes it impossible to clearly distinguish the harmonic components.
+Using the Fourier transform can help cut off the random component and leave only a systematic, oscillatory process.
 Consider a new measurement vector xnoise, the result of adding the signal x and random Gaussian noise.

 In [ ]: